This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 What are you doing to benefit the health of your mind?
 Mental self-care is just as important as physical or social self-care because it influences your psychological well-being.

-Research exposes, over and over again, that stress can cause mental and physical distress, leading to major health conditions.
-Stress can alter the way we sleep, eat, think and treat ourselves.
+Research has revealed, over and over again, that stress can cause mental and physical distress, leading to major health conditions.
+Stress, especially chronic stress, can alter the way we sleep, eat, think and treat ourselves.

 Part of your mental and emotional self-care checklist should be practices that benefit your mind and reduce stress.
 This isn’t the same for everyone, but here are some ideas: